curl/everything-curl/source/layout.md

 # Code layout

 The curl source code tree is neither large nor complicated.
-A key thing to remember is, that libcurl is the library and that this library is the biggest component of the curl command-line tool.
+A key thing to remember is that libcurl is the library and that this library is the biggest component of the curl command-line tool.

 ## root